PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Experiments

 \subsection{Predicting Combinatorial Gene Over-expression Effects}

 Next we discuss model performance on the \combo{} task using the \norman{} dataset, which contains both single and dual genetic perturbations.
-The models see all single perturbations and 30\% of the dual perturbations during training, with the remaining 70\% of duals held out for validation and testing.
+The models train on all single perturbations and 30\% of the dual perturbations, with the remaining 70\% of duals held out for validation and testing.
 We summarize the results in \autoref{table:Norman19}.

-The latent additive, decoder-only, and a subset of published models outperform the linear model across all metrics, suggesting that deep learning approaches can capture some non-linear interactions in the \norman{} dataset.
+The Latent Additive, Decoder-Only, and a subset of published models outperform the linear model across all metrics, suggesting that deep learning approaches can capture some non-linear interactions in the \norman{} dataset.
 However, the linear model performance performance is still relatively strong, suggesting most dual perturbation effects are linear.

 Again, removing the adversary component or sparsity constraint leads to better performance, as is the case of CPA$^*$ (noAdv) and SAMS-VAE$^*$ (S).
-Both models perform largely on par with our best baseline latent additive model.
+Both models perform largely on par with our best baseline Latent Additive model.
 Overall, \norman{} offers clean perturbation effects, ideal for sanity checking models during development.

+The autoencoder architectures again outperform the baseline models in the MMD PCA metric.
+However, the gap is smaller than the gap observed in the \srivatsan{}, \frangieh{}, or \op{} datsets, suggesting less within-cell-line heterogeneity in the \norman{} dataset.